girichippada/Java-new-api/README.md

 1. **Dynamic type inference using var for local variables:** Now we can use var for local variables type of those variables will be derived by Java using its assignment on the right side
    1. Allowed for local variables only
-   2. specifically for local variable declarations and try with resource variables declarations
+   2. specifically for local variable declarations and try with resource variable declarations
    3. Not allowed for catch block, method parameter types, instance, or static variables as the type of those variables cannot be derived
    4. Should follow the style guide as using var for all local variables doesn't improve code readability
 2. **copyOf method** introduced for the list, set, and map interfaces for the ability to copy the immutable copy of the collection
      1. The unmodifiableXXX() method returns an unmodifiable view where if the source collection is changed, then the copied collection object data will be changed
      2. the copyOf collection object values won't change if the source collection object is changed
 3. **orEleThrow()** introduced in Optional class to ease of throwing an exception when we don't have a value of an optional object so we can replace: <code>if(optionalObj.isPresent()) return optionalObj.get();}</code> with <code> return optionalObj.orElseThrow() </code>
-4. **Class Data sharing(CDS):** to enable create a shared archive file of classes that can be reused by other JVM instances to improve the startup time of JVM
+4. **Class Data sharing(CDS):** to enable the creation of a shared archive file of classes that can be reused by other JVM instances to improve the startup time of JVM
-5. **Application Class Data Sharing(App CDS)**: To allow create shared archive files of application-specific or third-party classes that can be used by other JVM instances to improve the startup time of JVM
+5. **Application Class Data Sharing(App CDS)**: To allow the creation of shared archive files of application-specific or third-party classes that can be used by other JVM instances to improve the startup time of JVM
       1. Steps: Create a .lst classes list
       2. Create a .jsa dump file of the shared classes list(.lst)
       3. Using App CDS: use the .jsa shared archive file: